lwjohnst86/mason/README.md

 Installation
 ============

-So far this package can only be installed from GitHub, using:
+The package can be installed from CRAN using:

+    install.packages('mason')
+    # Or for the development version:
     devtools::install_github('lwjohnst86/mason')
-    ## Load it by:
+    # Load it by:
     library(mason)

 Typical usage